Going for Gold -- The New Neuroscience of “Choking”

 “Panic involves too little thinking and reverting to instinct, while choking represents too much thinking and a loss of practiced instinct.
 Although most people get nervous at some time or other, not everyone either panics or chokes.”

-“Choking doesn't have to happen,” I told Bryan.
-“It's not an inevitable flaw of performance.”
+“Choking does not have to happen,” I told Bryan.
+“It is not an inevitable flaw of performance.”

 Recently Daniel Gucciardi and James Dimmock, psychologists at the University of Western Australia, studied 20 experienced golfers with handicaps ranging from zero to twelve, analyzing their success under three separate conditions.
 The best results were obtained when the golfers stopped thinking about the details of their swing or how to position their hips.
 When they contemplated a generic and vague cue word or phrase (e.g., “Smooth,” “Balanced,” “Enjoy this”), their performance was no longer affected by anxiety.
 The positive adjectives did not cause the athletes to lose the flow of expert performance or overrule their automatic brain.

 - Take control of your mindset.
-When you become aware of a negative thought just note it and move past it to a positive thought.
-Repeat your selected cue word or phrase.
-Imagine where you want to go--not where you don’t want to go.
+When you become aware of a negative thought just note it and move past it immediately to a positive thought.
+Tell your brain what you want it to do.
+Use positive, present-tense words, your first name, and the pronoun you.
+“Bryan, you are sinking baskets.
+You are relaxed and enjoying the game.”

 - Perform with pleasure.
-Trust your body and the skills you’ve developed.
+Trust your body and the skills you have developed.
 Remember how much you enjoy what you are doing.

-“We have a big tournament coming up next month,” Bryan said, as he stood to leave.
+“We have a big tournament coming up first of the year,” Bryan said, as he stood to leave.
 “I have some STP work to do between now and then.”

-This suggests that some individuals fall apart (“choke”) under the pressure of the moment because they care too much.
+This suggests that some individuals ‘choke’ under the pressure of the moment because they care too much.
 They want to success and want to win so desperately that they unravel.
 The activity’s pleasure has vanished.
 What remains is the fear of failure, of losing, which can trigger choking.

 “I didn’t do it!” the voice shouted when I answered the phone.
 “No—I mean, I did do it!”

-Recognizing Bryan’s distinctive accent I laughed and asked, “Which is it?”
+Recognizing Bryan’s distinctive accent, I laughed, moved the phone further away from my ear, and asked, “Which is it?”

 “Excellent,” I said.
 “What made the difference?”